Security practices

 Internal and external audit

-We perform comprehensive security evaluations as part of our annual compliance audits (e.g., SOX, SOC2), which also involve an independent assessment by external audit firm(s).
+We perform comprehensive security evaluations as part of our annual compliance audits (e.g., SOX, SOC 2), which also involve an independent assessment by external audit firm(s).
 In addition, we perform internal operational audits in areas that are deemed high risk, including a variety of security topics.
 The results of these audits are reported to the Audit Committee of our Board of Directors, and are fed into a continuous improvement cycle that helps us keep sharpening the overall security program.

 Law enforcement and government requests for data

-As part of our commitment to earning and maintaining your trust, we publish an annual Atlassian Transparency Report with information about government requests for data (whether a request for user data or a request to remove content/suspend user accounts).
-Atlassian will scrutinize every request for legal validity, and if required to comply, we will respond as narrowly as possible to the specific request.
+As part of our commitment to earning and maintaining our customers' trust, we publish an annual Atlassian Transparency Report with information about government requests for users' data as well as government requests to remove content or suspend user accounts.

 Further questions and inquiries

-While our security practices have provided a broad overview of our approach to security, naturally given this is a complex area and Atlassian is doing a significant amount in this space, we haven’t been able to cover everything in detail here.
+While our security practices have provided a broad overview of our approach to security, given this is a complex area and Atlassian is doing a significant amount in this space, we haven’t been able to cover everything in detail here.

 Want to dig deeper?